The Vice and Virtue of PageRank

 The history of public PageRank (infographics)

+PageRank stays Google’s secret sauce ingredient.
 When something is invisible, it doesn't mean it doesn't exist.
 The same goes for PageRank.
-Google took out the scores from the public access, but PageRank stays its secret sauce ingredient.
-What's more, it still matters for rankings, as it helps the search engine determine the most relevant result for a particular query.
+It still matters for rankings, as it helps the search engine determine the most relevant result for a particular query.

 What's more, PageRank hasn't gone invisible in the minds of SEOs.
 You know how it goes: give something to an SEO, and he or she will reverse-engineer it.
 The exact same thing happened to PageRank.
 SEOs just didn't want to stay blind to the important things happening behind the scenes.
 This way, a bunch of SEO houses (e.g., Moz, Ahrefs, Majestic, etc.) took the original PageRank formula as inspiration and developed alternatives to the metric.